HubRise/ruby-client/README.md

-This gem is a thin wrapper for [Hubrise API](https://www.hubrise.com/developers)
+This gem is a Ruby SDK for [Hubrise API](https://www.hubrise.com/developers).
+It is maintained by the HubRise development team.

 # Installation